 Group rides are typically categorized by speed and distance.
 If you are joining a ride, investigate the route and ensure that the group will be riding at a speed you can manage.
-In the case where you are organizing a group ride with friends it is helpful to share the route and expected speed with all riders beforehand.
-Additionally, many rides are categorized as "No-Drop" rides.
-A "No-Drop" ride is one where everyone rides together for the duration of the ride.
-If a ride in not categorized as "No-Drop" the group is under no expectation to wait for riders who cannot keep up.

-As a side note for people putting together their own rides with friends.
-Try to find riders who are all about the same level of fitness and have similar interests.
-Similar interests help foster great conversation and similar fitness maintains the group connection.
-It's not a race The best part of a group ride is the shared experience of rolling through the countryside together.
+When you are organizing a group ride with friends it is helpful to share the route and expected speed with all riders beforehand.
+Additionally, many rides are categorized as "no-drop" rides.
+This type of ride is one where everyone rides together for the duration of the planned ride.
+However, if a ride is not categorized as "no-drop," the group is under no expectation to wait for riders who cannot keep up.
+As a side note for people putting together their own rides with friends, try to find riders who are all about the same level of fitness and have similar interests.
+This will help to maintain the groups connection while fostering great conversation.
+It's not a race, the best part of a group ride is the shared experience of rolling through the countryside together.
 Whereas there are some group rides designed to see who is king of the mountain, most are designed to use the strengths of a group to add to safety and efficiency.
-Trying to go at full speed and drop all those around you will only do damage to a great group ride.
+Trying to go at full speed and drop all those around you will only damage to a great experience.
 Hold your line In a group ride you are responsible for the safety of yourself and those around you.
 Those riding with you are also responsible for your safety.
 Consider the group before you make decisions or change direction.
 While riding solo, you naturally carve through the apex of a turn to maximize speed and maintain momentum.
 In a group, you cannot cut the corner like this.
 You need to offer as much space as the rider to the right or left of you needs to complete the turn.

-Ride Close This is probably the most important tip for riding in a group.
+Ride close This is probably the most important tip for riding in a group.
 Ride two by two, side by side as close to the other riders as everyone feels comfortable with.
-By riding in this formation, you can be more efficient while still allowing traffic to move seamlessly around you.
-Give Warning Unless you are first in line, you can't see what obstacles may be coming down the road.
+By riding in this formation, when single file isn't mandatory, you can be more efficient and allow traffic to move seamlessly around you.
+Give warning Unless you are first in line, you can't see what obstacles may be coming down the road.
 If you are the rider up front, it is your responsibility to let the riders behind you know if the group encounters grates, potholes, other riders, pedestrians or automobiles.
 Usually a simple hand signal will work, a quick waive of the hand lets riders behind you know what's happening.
 As a rider who is following, it is requisite of you to signal to riders behind you the signals you see ahead.
 You can call out the obstacle, but in many cases the riders behind you may not hear your voice.
-Ride Confidently and Safely

-As you ride with a group more and more a natural confidence and comfort level will develop.
-As you become more comfortable in the group it's possible to lose focus on yourself and those around you.
-Always remember to keep alert and follow the tips above.
+Ride confidently and safely As you ride with a group more, a natural confidence and comfort level will develop.
+As you become more comfortable in the group, it's possible to lose focus on yourself and those around you.
+Always remember to stay alert and follow the tips above.